/ domain-beginners

 nic.at and the registrar are both considered as data controllers for their data.
 The registrar is acting as a mere transmitter of domain data und thus can not be seen as a Data Processor as defined in the GDPR.

-Domains below ".ac.at" (academic) are reserved for universities and schools and can be registered at the Austrian Academic Computer Network ACOnet. ".gv.at" is for governmental use and can be registered via the Federal Ministry of Finance.
+Domains below ".ac.at" (academic) are reserved for universities and schools and can be registered at the Austrian Academic Computer Network ACOnet. ".gv.at" is for governmental use and can be registered via the Federal Chancellery Republic of Austria.
 Details can be found on the website of the City of Vienna.

 Service